prodgang/bookofprimes/words/prereq/numbers.md

-Intuively, we think of numbers arranging themselves on a line that stretches out foreover.
-We know this line continues forever because we know we can always just add one more to it.
+Intuitively, we think of numbers arranging themselves on a line that stretches out foreover.
+We know this line continues forever because we know we can always just add another one on the end.
 We need to make sure that $S$ behaves in the same way so that it never produces an old number and makes numbers go in circles.
 A concise way of expressing this is that different numbers have different successors.
-Symbollically,
+Symbolically,

 ```{math}
 :label: PA2